Tech Layoffs 2026: Global Tech Workforce Shrinks by Over 146,805 Jobs Since January

 The tech sector is still feeling the ripple effects of the COVID-19 pandemic, which reshaped operations and led to over a million global job losses since 2021.
-In just the first four months of 2026, more than 100,000 roles have been cut, and if this pace continues, the year could close with roughly 340,500 job losses, eclipsing the 245,000 layoffs seen in 2025.
+In just the first half of 2026, more than 146,000 roles have been cut, and if this pace continues, the year could close with roughly 306,193 job losses, eclipsing the 245,000 layoffs seen in 2025.
 These figures highlight the scale of adjustment underway as companies respond to both structural changes and new operational priorities.

 This latest wave of cuts builds on several years of post-pandemic adjustment, during which the global tech workforce shrank by more than a million positions.
 What started as a correction from pandemic-era hiring booms has now turned into a deeper transformation in how technology companies operate.
 Companies are increasingly restructuring departments, adopting AI-driven workflows, and optimising staffing levels to improve efficiency and reduce costs.